Troubleshooting

 My audio tracks are out of sync.
 What can I do?

-- Make sure you're using the latest drivers for your sound device
+- Make sure you're using the latest driver for your sound device.

-- Try using a sample rate of 48 Khz rather than the default 44.1 kHz (see Song Properties).
+- Try using a sample rate of 48 kHz instead of the default 44.1 kHz (see Song Properties).

-- Windows: Try using a different audio driver type.
+- Windows: Try a different audio driver type.

 My songs play back too fast.
 What can I do?

-- If your sound device's control panel has a sample rate setting, make sure its value is identical to the one used in the MultitrackStudio Song menu's Properties window.
+- If your sound device's control panel has a sample rate setting, make sure it matches the one set in the Song Properties window.

-- Windows: In the Windows Control Panel, set Sound Scheme to "No Sounds".
+- Windows: In the Windows Control Panel, set the Sound Scheme to "No Sounds."

-I want to restore the previous version of a file.
+I want to restore a previous version of a file.

-I hear glitches when opening windows etc. in Windows.
+I hear glitches when opening windows or performing other actions in Windows.

-If you're using an ASIO driver: try turning on MMCSS (see Compensating for driver issues).
+If you're using an ASIO driver, try enabling MMCSS (see Compensating for driver issues).